muratk5n/thirdwave/en/README.md

 ---

 H2 generation from NG using steam-methane reforming + CCS is one of the cheapest methods.
-Both of those suppliers should be able to produce the needed supply.
+Both of those producers should be able to generate the needed supply.
 They obviously also have some mad solar DNI.

 Al Jazeera: "Germany courts Qatar and UAE for alternatives to Russian gas..
 [German Economy Minister] Habeck, before the trip starting on